1871fotc/1871fotc.github.io/docs/stories/police.md

 # Queensland Colonial Police

 **Stories about Queensland Colonial Policing and connections to people remembered in Toowong Cemetery**.

+These are the stories of some of the police buried in Toowong Cemetery.
+There are many more and we thank them all for their service.

 --8<-- "snippets/christopher-francis.md"
 ^1^